 The Early Career Framework (ECF) is the evidence base which underpins the training curriculum and entitlement for Early Career Teachers’ (ECTs).
 It sets out what all ECTs should learn about; and learn how to do, during the first two years of their careers.
 There are five core areas:

 This is a fully funded, provider-led and quality assured programme.
 East Manchester Teaching School Hub is providing this in partnership with University College London for teachers across all phases and sectors.
 We recruit experienced and expert facilitators to support ECTs and mentors throughout the programme.
-We facilitate, phase specific local clusters, and, have a special school and post-16 cluster groups.
-Our approach to phase-specific clustering of participants helps to support meaningful networking and peer support.
+We facilitate, phase specific local clusters, and, have a special school and post-16 cluster groups to support meaningful networking and peer support.

 The UCL programme consists of nine modules over two years.
 The eight standards of the ECF are combined into five modules in Year One that fully address the content of all standards.
 There are four modules in Year Two that deepen ECTs’ knowledge and practice in relation to aspects of the ECF that are most pertinent to each ECT.

-ECT learning in each half term is fostered through an integrated programme of ECT self-study, ECT mentor meetings, online and face-to-face training events.
+ECT learning in each half term is fostered through an integrated programme of ECT self-study, ECT mentor meetings and face-to-face training events.
 The programme also provides professional development for mentors.

 Full details about the Early Career Framework, including the approaches to delivery of an ECF induction, and the funding arrangements for schools are published on the DfE website.